bocoup/web-platform-contribution-guide/src/bug-guide.rst

 These preprocessors use slightly different markup for doing things such as cross-references.

 You should read the documentation on how the specification's source text is formatted.
-Maybe it has a style guide on how to break lines or on how to phrase things.
+It may have a style guide on how to break lines or on how to phrase things.

-An easy way to get started is to look at the surrounding text and try to match that style.
+If you can't find documentation (or if you're having trouble understanding it), you can also review the surrounding text and try to match that style.
 Often that will go a long way to get most things right.
 It's OK if the formatting isn't exactly correct;
 reviewers will help you.

-For W3C specifications, there is an `ipr check <https://labs.w3.org/repo-manager/>`__ for pull requests to make sure that the IPR commitment for the change is covered.
+For W3C specifications, there is an `ipr check <https://labs.w3.org/repo-manager/>`__ for pull requests to make sure that the IPR (Intellectual Property Rights) commitment for the change is covered.
+W3C has a `patent policy <https://www.w3.org/Consortium/Patent-Policy-20170801/>`__ so that their specifications can be implemented on a royalty-free basis.
+For that to work, contributors, or their employer, need to agree to the policy.

 * If the change is trivial or doesn't change the requirements, then the editors or the group's chair can mark the pull request as non-substantive,